 What are the best equalizer settings?
 The honest truth

-The honest truth is that there’s not a true “best” equalizer or audio system setting.
-It depends on your goals, but ultimately, the best settings are those that let you tailor the sound in a way that pleases your ears the most.
+The truth is that there’s not a true “best” equalizer or audio system setting.
+It depends on your goals, but ultimately, the best settings are those that let you correct deficiencies in your system and that please your ears the most.

 However, I do have some general equalizer guidelines that can help you.
 I’ll make sure to cover those in a separate section below after explaining why an equalizer (EQ) is so helpful and the problems with speaker sound.

-Sound systems for cars always have areas that need improvement if you really want to enjoy your music to its full potential.
+Better sound quality in cars means spending you’ll a bit more effort if you want to enjoy your music to its full potential.
 I’ll explain specifically what those are and the EQ settings you’ll need to fix that.

 But before we get to that, let’s better understand what equalizers do and how they work.